 You will complete the quiz at the end of each chapter.
 The Quiz is the individual work and must be completed by midnight of Sunday.
+Please log into Canvas for the assignments and due dates.
 The lowest score of the quiz will be withdrawn.